-October is National Cybersecurity Awareness Month, and we’re not just here to ensure you stay informed about IT security’s most serious issues—we’re also here to present solutions.
+October is National Cybersecurity Awareness Month (NCAM), and we’re not just here to ensure you stay informed about IT security’s most serious issues—we’re also here to present solutions.
 This week, we’re looking into all the hurdles facing the healthcare industry and what must be done to overcome them.

 The Top Three